drachtio/drachtio-siprec-recording-server/README.md

 * Copy `config/default.json.example` to `config/local.json` and edit to provide the IP addresses/ports for your configuration (i.e., location of drachtio and rtpengine servers).
 * Run `npm install`
 * Run `node app` to run.
+* Configure your SBC to send SIPREC invites to your drachtio server.

 ### Using dockerized versions of drachtio and rtpengine